skoppe/dconf-2022/slides.md

 <!--

-That is not good.
 We want to stay in the world of structured programming, because it gives so many nice guarantees and allows us to write large scale reliable software.

 - "Every async function needs to have an owner" - we can't just run it fire-and-forget style
 - "An owner needs to outlive all the async functions it owns"